 The Blue Business Plus Card also does not have a sign-up bonus.
 But it is the better card if you like American Express’ transfer partners more than Chase’s.
 It’s also a great option if you also have an Amex card with an annual fee.
 The Blue Business Plus acts as a no cost way to keep your MR points balance if you decide to cancel one or more of your annual fee Amex cards.

 The Chase Ink Business Unlimited is fantastic for businesses and entrepreneurs with varied expenditures.
 It’s also a great complement to the other Ink Business Cards.
 If you are looking for just one card or for cash back, the Ink Business Unlimited is not the best option.
 But can be an awesome part of a wallet with multiple Chase UR point-earning cards.

 I normally use the Chase Freedom Unlimited for non-bonus expenses.
 Otherwise, the Ink Business Unlimited would take the same integral role in my wallet.
 The best reason to have both cards is to separate business and personal expenses.
-Both cards have the same earnings structure and similar benefits.
-They also have the potential to raise your UR points balance quickly.
+Both cards have the potential to quickly raise your UR points balance.

 Apply Today: Chase Ink Business Unlimited